Darius Garland's Injury Status For Pacers-Cavs Game

-Darius Garland is listed as questionable for the game between the Indiana Pacers and Cleveland Cavaliers.
+Final Update: Darius Garland has been ruled out for Sunday's game between the Pacers and Cavs.

 The Cleveland Cavaliers are hosting the Indiana Pacers in Ohio on Sunday night, and for the game they could be without their best player.

-Note: Update: Darius Garland will be a game-time decision for Sunday's game between the Pacers and Cavs.